gbenezer/ControlODESymulation/README.md

         - Mutmut
         - PyDeps
         - Radon

-#### Phase 2:
-- Refactoring of DiscreteTimeSystem
-    - Construct SimulationEngine class for simulation of open/closed loop trajectories
-    - Construct DiscretizationEngine class for linearization of discrete-time systems
-    - Construct unified DiscreteTimeSystem class from the above two sub-object classes
-        - Main responsibility is coordination of numerical integration and simulation
-    - Construct unit tests for deterministic systems interfacing with DiscreteTimeSystem
-    - Construct unit tests for stochastic systems interfacing with DiscreteTimeSystem
-- Look back and assess if any additional refactoring needs to occur
-    - Mainly looking for
-        - God objects
-        - Other code smells/design flaws
-        - Inconsistencies in user-facing API
 - Address the warnings being raised by StochasticDynamicalSystems when parameters are used in the diffusion term but not _f_sym or _h_sym

-#### Phase 3:
-- Re-implement plotting utilities
-    - Construct TrajectoryPlotGenerator class
-        - arrays of 2D Plotly plots of state variables
-        - add options to plot control and output variables along with external state estimates from observers
-        - evaluate possibility/utility of
-    - Construct PhasePortraitGenerator class for 2D or 3D Plotly phase portrait generation
-- Re-implement classical control theory capabilities
-    - Construct ControlDesigner class
-        - Wrapper class to either of the core deterministic classes
-            - Interface/access to traditional/classic nonlinear state-space control utilities (LQR/Kalman/LQG matrices, etc.)
-            - Auto-detect time type (continuous vs. discrete)
-    - libraries under consideration for backend implementation include control, control-toolbox, pysyscontrol, OpenControl, Kontrol
-- Look back and assess if any additional refactoring needs to occur
-    - Mainly looking for
-        - God objects
-        - Other code smells/design flaws
-        - Inconsistencies in user-facing API

 #### Phase 4:
 - Integration testing